Incline Chest Fly: Muscles Worked, How To Do and Form

 Incline Dumbbell Twist Fly

-1. Grab a dumbbell in each hand in each hand with a neutral grip and lie on an incline bench.
+1. Grab a dumbbell with a neutral grip in each hand and lie on an incline bench.

 2. Hold the weights above you at shoulder height.

-3. Slightly retract your shoulder blades, unlock your elbows.
+3. Slightly retract your shoulder blades and unlock your elbows.

 4. Slowly lower the dumbbells laterally while maintaining the angle at your elbow.